Prunes

 Dehydrated Plums of the variety “Agen” "D’ente" processed as follows:

-The prunes are then removed from the mesh drying trays.
-They are inspected for proper drying.
-Those prunes which due to their characteristics do not dry sufficiently to allow proper preservation are disposed of/re-processed.
+The dried plums are now prunes and are then removed from the drying trays.
+They are carefully inspected and selected to ensure that only properly dried fruit remain.
 The product is then graded/calibrated according to size.
-The sound quality product is then stored in stackable shallow pallet boxes in temperature controlled, and pest-controlled stores until required for packing and shipping.
+The sound quality product is then stored in stackable shallow pallet boxes stores until required for packing and shipping.

 The prunes will be clean, of sound quality, wholesome and healthy, typical of the type specified, and of size to be comply with the specification size according to industry standards.

-At packing, the prunes will be very well cleaned by blowing, sieving, aspiration, and operator selection, and will be metal detected.
+At packing, the prunes will be very well cleaned by operator selection, and metal detector checked.